aniktoris/artlife-app/README.md

 # artlife-react-app
 Artlife application that uses Harvard Art Museums data from public [API](https://github.com/harvardartmuseums/api-docs?tab=readme-ov-file).
 Museum data encompasses the entire wealth of information a museum collects and digitizes.
 This includes but is not limited to information about artworks and artists in their collection, venue heatmaps, website traffic analytics, and publications about the museum.

+## Installing dependencies
+You need to install dependencies by running `npm install` in the project directory.
+'Artlife' directory serves Frontend of the application and 'server' directory - backend.

+### `npm start`
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Features
+1. Home page: arts can be searched using the search bar by classification name: i.e. paintings, prints, drawings, sculptures, photographs etc. You can go to the details page of the specific art from there.
+2. Arts page: randomly displays 9 art objects and have a sub header for 10 classifications.
+You can go to the details page of the specific art from there.
+Museum icon can be clicked to store the favorite objects on the Artlist page.
+3. Exhibitions page: displays upcoming exhibitions with the option to buy the tickets using Stripe API.
+You can go to the details page of the specific exhibition with the purchase option from there too.
+To buy the ticket, use the Stripe success card number - 4242 4242 4242 4242.
+If the transaction was successful, you will be redirected to the Home page with success or error message.
+4. Artlife page: favorite art objects are stored there.
+By clicking again on the museum icon the object is being removed.
+5. Bulb icon: dark/light mode can be switched on/off by clicking on it.

 ### Must have
 1. Multiple pages using React components and client-side routing: Home, Arts, Exhibitions, ArtList (to store the favorite arts).
 2. Header will include logo and above mentioned pages.
 It will be seen on each page of the application.